polkanpop/sleepy-owl/README.md

 - MySQL
 - Ganache (for local blockchain)
 - Anaconda
-## Setup
+## Backend dependencies
+- Anaconda (Manage packages and environments)
+- FastAPI
+- Uvicorn
+- SQLAlchemy
+- pymysql

+Using Anaconda, please install the dependencies to your anaconda virtual environment.

 ### Anaconda Setup

-import the "mememonize-env.yaml" environment to anaconda and activate the virtual environment.
+You can import the "mememonize-env.yaml" environment to anaconda and activate the virtual environment.
+The .yaml file already has all the dependencies installed.

 ### Run the setup script